-Out-of-State Fee Waivers Out-of-State Fee Waivers
+Out-of-State Fee Waivers

 Students who are not residents of South Carolina and who receive USC Upstate Athletic or Foundation Scholarships, or USC Upstate Undergraduate Assistantships valued at \$250 or more each semester may qualify for a waiver for out-of-state fees.
 The following conditions must be met to qualify for the fee waiver.